juliankrzysiak/hydration/README.md

 I also wanted to focus on creating a more streamlined deployment process, so I created a CI/CD pipeline using Github Actions.
 My pipeline tests, lints, and deploys either the client or the server based on detected changes.
 Tags are automatically created for easier bug tracking.

-In essence the client and server are two projects that can be run independently, and are lumped together for ease of development.
+In essence, the client and server are two projects that can be run independently and are lumped together for ease of development.

 ### Optimizations

-Initially I had formulated the API so that one POST request would amrk one plant as watered.
+Initially, I had formulated the API so that one POST request would mark one plant as watered.
 But when I added a feature to water all the plants on one day at the same time, I initially just made a loop working on each plant.
 So I was making many singular POST requests in succession...
 So I refactored the backend to accept an array of dates to add to the database, only now needing one request.

 I refactored the code to remove extraneous usage of global state management.
 The usage of routing allowed me to move away from this reliance I had done in an earlier project.
-I narrowed it down to just communicating the calendar date to all other components, and a toast notification whenever a query is completed.
+I narrowed it down to just communicating the calendar date to all other components and a toast notification whenever a query is completed.

 The use of Tanstack Query, which includes caching, helps with saving data when the same data has been seen before.